Explore our Research Areas

 Our interests in superconductivity encompasses a wide range of topics - from understanding fundamental aspects of unconventional superconductivity in low-dimensional hybrids to superconducting devices for quantum technologies.
 Our facilities range from advanced thin film deposition systems to state-of-the-art characterisation techniques and device development capabilities.
 We also co-host the Quantum Science and Device Facility for performing scanning probe microscopy and studying quantum transport at milli-Kelvin temperatures.

 Topological phases of matter represent a new paradigm for making sense of the qualitative behavior of matter -- be it natural materials, engineered quantum systems, or artificial meta-materials -- with a focus on universal and robust properties such as lossless conductance.
-Our research in this direction includes both hands-on experiments as well as theoretical investigations into new mechanisms for topological protection.
+Our research in this direction includes both hands-on experiments as well as theoretical research into new mechanisms for topological protection.
 We are particularly excited about the prospects of topological insulators for energy efficient quantum devices and spintronics, as well as the enticing possibility of quantum computation in topological superconductors.

 Related research groups